tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 Range proofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
 It prevents any numbers coming near the magnitude of a large prime, say $ 2^{256} $, that can cause wrap around when adding a small number, e.g. proof that a number $ x \in [0,2^{64} - 1] $.

 Pedersen Commitments are perfectly hiding (an attacker with infinite computing power cannot tell what amount has been committed to) and computationally binding (no efficient algorithm running in a practical amount of time can produce fake commitments except with small probability).
-The Elliptic Curve Pedersen Commitment for value $ x \in \mathbb Z_p $ has the following form
+The Elliptic Curve Pedersen Commitment to value $ x \in \mathbb Z_p $ has the following form
 $$
 C(x,r) = xH + rG
 $$